Voting Record — Brooks Newmark MP, Braintree (11443)

 Commons12 Jul 2007Orders of the Day — Clause 17 — Intervention: England tellayeaye Teller

-2 Jul 2007Stopped being a member of the Science and Technology Committee
+2 Jul 2007Stopped being Member, Science, Innovation and Technology Committee

 Commons15 Jun 2007Prayers minorityno Rebel